hanabi/hanabi.github.io/misc/2-Player.md

 * In non-2-player games, *Save Clues* must be given to cards that are on chop.
 * In 2-player games, *Save Clues* can **also** be given to cards that are 1-away from chop.
 This gives players the ability to save 2 critical cards in a row.
+* For example, in a 2-player game:
+  * All of the 1's are played on the stacks.
+  * Red 4 is in the discard pile.
+  * Bob's hand is as follows, from left to right: red 1, blue 1, blue 4, red 5, green 1
+  * Alice knows that both the blue 4 and the red 5 are critical.
+Alice also knows that there is no way to save both of the cards with one clue.
+If Alice does not do something soon, either the blue 4 or the red 5 will be discarded.
+  * Alice clues number 5 to Bob as a *One-Away Save*.
+  * Bob discards his chop, slot 5 (the green 1).
+  * Alice clues number 4 to Bob as a normal *Save Clue*.
+  * Bob discards his chop, slot 3 (the blue 1).
+  * Alice has successfully saved both critical cards.
 * Players must only do *One-Away* saves if they are necessary.
 Thus, a clue that looks like a *One-Away* save can retroactively turn into a *Play Clue* if it is not followed up with an additional *Save Clue*.
 * *One-Away Saves* are turned off in hard variants, null variants, and so forth.

 ### No 5's Chop Move